Fly River Turtle

 DIET: Fly River turtles are omnivorous (meaning they eat both plant and animal matter), however they prefer fruits and leaves while in the wild and are seldom seen feeding off another animals.
 When in captivity, these turtles can be fed a ranging meal of fruits, with the occasional shrimp or small fish added as well.

 PHYSICAL CHARACTERISTICS: This turtle grows to be very large, attaining a weight of around 49 lbs and a length of about 22 inches.
 The shell and limb color ranges from gray to olive, with its underside anywhere from white to a more yellowish color.
 Males can be differentiated from females by their longer and narrower tails.
-As their common names imply, this turtle has wing-like flippers which allow for better maneuverability in water than most turtles as well as a protruding snout with forward facing nostrils.

 The Territorial Turtle